 Innovative Medicines and Outcomes Research

-The goal of this program is to provide junior trainees the skills required to develop a career in multidisciplinary clinical and translational research relevant to otolaryngology - head and neck surgery.
+The goal of this program is to provide junior trainees with the skills required to develop a career in multidisciplinary clinical and translational research relevant to otolaryngology - head and neck surgery.

 Mentors will create an Individual Development Plan (IDP) for each research fellow, focusing on the six competencies: Scientific Knowledge, Research Skills, Communication, Professionalism, Management and Leadership Skills, Responsible Conduct of Research, and Career Advancement.